omar-nafea/FullStack/javaScript/8_Testing.md

 ## Node and NPM

 JavaScript's home is in the browser.
-Essentially, it was a front end only language.
+Essentially, it was a frontEnd only language.
 Then in 2009, a developer named Ryan Dao decided to **use Google's JavaScript V8 engine and make it work on the server.**

 JavaScript became a language for both front-end and back-end.
 Node.js is a separate standalone environment.
 This means that Node.js can run in multiple settings.
 For example,

 - on the command line,
 - in a desktop application,
-- or on the back end of a web app.
+- on the back end of a web app.

 Before the introduction of Node.js, developers had to build backends in other technologies and languages such as PHP, Python, C-sharp, Ruby, and Java.